laserpointlabs/dadms/dadms-ui/THEME_FIXES.md

 - **SimpleOntologyNode.tsx**: Updated `getNodeIcon` function to use the same icons as the palette
 - **Result**: All ontology components now use consistent icons: `symbol-class` for entities and `symbol-field` for data properties

+### 6. Ontology Workspace Integration
+**Problem**: The ontology-test page was separate from the main ontology workspace, creating a fragmented user experience.

+**Root Cause**: The modeling workspace was isolated from the management interface.

+**Solution**:
+- **Created `/ontology-modeler`**: New dedicated modeling page with full-screen OntologyWorkspace component
+- **Enhanced `/ontology` workspace tab**: Added modeler section with "Open Modeler" button
+- **Removed legacy page**: Deleted `/ontology-test` to clean up the codebase
+- **Result**: Integrated workflow where users can browse ontologies and seamlessly open the modeler for detailed work

 ## Key Principles Established

 ### 1. Icon Color Strategy